What is success for women in business if it isn’t being able to make enough money to make a livelihood?

 It means you have more than debt to show for your failures and your wins are your own.
 Plus it spurs you on to be more creative and applied in the things you do.
 And it makes saying no to stuff that isn’t a priority much, much easier.

-It pains me to see women stumping up tens of thousands of dollars for business courses when they barely have a business.
+It pains me to see women in business stumping up tens of thousands of dollars for business courses when they barely have a business.

 Each time I see a beautiful bunch of samples and freebies flying around, I manually calculate the cost and ask “is this event worth that?”

-When early stage business women are talking in terms of their busy social calendar as a benchmark of success, I become concerned.
+When early stage women in business are talking in terms of their busy social calendar as a benchmark of success, I become concerned.

 Keeping up appearances at conferences and handing out your business cards to your peers instead of customers makes no sense and no money.
 Samples are great, but only if they are paid for by profit and have return on investment clearly marked in the column next to ‘outgoings’.